 I’ve read lots of blog posts explaining how to travel for less using air miles.
-It’s a tip you find regularly on travel blogs.
-Most of them miss some key points however and I would argue, could mislead people into bad decisions.
-I hope this post helps people avoid that.
+It’s a tip you find regularly on travel blogs and some are even entirely devoted to the subject.

-Now, I’m not claiming to be the only authoritative voice on the topic of air miles but I have my own personal experience to draw from, as well as working with hundreds of clients within the travel industry who are attempting to achieve various goals using air miles.
+Now, I’m not claiming to be the only authoritative voice on the topic of air miles but I have my own personal experience to draw from, as well as working for many years, with hundreds of clients within the travel industry.
+Clients who are attempting to achieve various goals using air miles.

 Air Miles = The points you earn from the flights you take to spend on benefits.
 For example: Spend miles on an upgrade.

-Tier Points = The points you earn to elevate your status up the ladder of the milage scheme.
+Tier Points = The points you earn to elevate your status up the ladder of the mileage scheme.
 For example: Bronze/Silver/Gold Member levels.

-Now consider that just one return flight from London to New York is more than each persons allocated carbon target per year, based on what governments have agreed internationally.
-If you are flying more than that, they you are reliant on using poorer people from poorer countries who don’t fly, to balance out your personal emissions target.
-Not only are third world countries getting the worst deals economically but they are saving the planet whilst they do it by not using as many flights, owning as many cars and consuming at the same rate as the first world.
+Not only are third world countries getting the worst deals economically but they are saving the planet whilst they do it by not using as many flights, owning as many cars and consuming at the same rate as the western world.